 Did your student forget some essentials, or do they need a little pick-me-up card or package from the family?

-Mail something to their university residence, now that you know their new address.
+Mail something to their university residence.
 We recommend not sending anything within the first two weeks after move-in for more prompt delivery.